This portable DIY camping toilet means saying goodbye to digging holes, and/or having to explain poison ivy in strange places.

 - OCCASIONS-You can use it as a emergency toilet at home, or also you can take it our for outdoor activities, such as camping, fishing, hunting, days road or boat trip

-- EASY TO CARRY AND USE-Our seat is lightweight(0.9LB),you can easily carry it with your vehicles,and become a portable toilet easily with a bucket
+- EASY TO CARRY AND USE-Our seat is lightweight(0.9LB),you can easily carry it with your vehicles

-- SIMPLE DESIGN-Traditional snap on design, offer you a portable toilet in seconds
+- SNAP ON DESIGN-Snap on design, offer you a portable toilet with a bucket in seconds